makersacademy/bowling-challenge/README.md

 > npm install
 > node cli.js
 ```
-Then input your scores one by one.
+then input your scores one by one.

 ## Demo